External resources

 X-CommerceLayer-Topic

-The topic of the event that triggered the call to the webhook callback URL (e.g. orders.place — present only that specific case).
+The topic of the event that triggered the call to the webhook callback URL (e.g. orders.place — present only in that specific case).

 Last updated